-- whole-grade and midyear promotion,

-- subject matter acceleration

-- virtual instruction in higher grade-level subjects.
+- subject matter acceleration - virtual instruction in higher grade-level subjects.

 Additional ACCEL options may include but are not limited to: enriched science, technology, engineering, and mathematics (STEM) coursework, enrichment programs, flexible grouping, advanced academic courses, combined classes, self-paced instruction, rigorous industry certifications that are articulated to college credit and approved, work-related internships or apprenticeships, curriculum compacting, advanced-content instruction, and telescoping curriculum.
 Information about these options shall be made available to the parents by the school, pursuant to § 1003.492 & § 1008.44, Fla.
 Stat.